neo4j-drivers/neo4j-drivers.github.io/bolt/bolt-protocol-message-specification-1.md

 #### Server Response `FAILURE`

 If `RESET` message is received before the server enters a `READY` state, it should trigger a `FAILURE` followed by immediate closure of the connection.

+The server may attach metadata to the message to provide more detail on the nature of the failure.

 Clients receiving a `FAILURE` in response to `RESET` should treat that connection as `DEFUNCT` and dispose of it.

 Example: